Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/08_fixpoint_algorithms.typ

 #definition(title: "Widening Delay")[
   Strategies for delaying widening:

-  - *Threshold-based*: Apply widening only after $k$ updates to a variable
+  - *Threshold-based*: Apply widening only after $k$ updates to a variable.
-  - *Loop-based*: Apply widening only at loop heads
+  - *Loop-based*: Apply widening only at loop heads.
-  - *Heuristic*: Use domain-specific knowledge to identify widening points ]
+  - *Heuristic*: Use domain-specific knowledge to identify widening points.
+]

 #example-box[